 | Server-rendered variant (PHP, Node, WP filter) | Server | No | WordPress and dynamic sites |

 For measuring results, lean on the privacy analytics you likely already run.
-Tools like Plausible, Fathom, Umami, and Matomo let you define goals (a conversion event) and a custom property for the variant, so you can compare conversion rates per variant in aggregate — no individual tracking.
-If you’re choosing a measurement tool, our Matomo vs Plausible comparison is a good starting point.
+Plausible, Umami, and Matomo all let you define a goal plus a custom property for the variant — so you compare conversion rates per variant in aggregate, never per individual.
+If you’re still choosing a measurement tool, the Matomo vs Plausible comparison covers the tradeoffs in detail.
+Fathom can track goals and events too (see the Fathom setup guide), but its custom-property support is thinner than the others — for detailed per-variant tagging, Plausible or Umami give you more to work with.

 Running a Test Step by Step